mjvar/intro-to-interactive-media/September22/README.md

 ### 5. Interactivity

 I wanted to give the user some control over the map that was generated.
 To do this, I let the user plot a certain number of points.
-These points would be used as a rough basis for the shape of the island (i.e. which tiles would be selected as "land").
+These points would be used as a rough estimate for the shape of the island (i.e. which tiles would be selected as "land").
 This was the result:

 ### 6. Manhattan Distance Calculation